 Syphon ( Float) type automatic rainfall recorder

-- This type of recording rain gauge is also known as float type gauge.
+- This type of recording rain gauge is also known as a float type gauge.

-- Here, rainfall collected by funnel-shaped collection is lead into a float chamber causing the upload to rise.
+- Here, rainfall collected by funnel-shaped collection is led into a float chamber causing the upload to rise.

 - When the float rises, a pen (pointer) attached to the float through a level system records the elevation of the float on a rotating drum driven by a clock mechanism.

 - When the float has reached a preset maximum level, the siphon arrangement empties the float chamber.

 All types of information about the storm can be obtained from the accumulator plot of graph paper.
 The beginning and end of the storm, its intensity, duration, distribution of rain, and the depths of total storm precipitation can easily e be obtained from the plot of the graph.

 Disadvantages of syphon type automatic rainfall recorder:

 This type of rain gauge can be used for recording rainfall as well as snowfall.